Angolan opposition seeks annulment of Aug. 24 election - Lusa news agency

 The commission has denied any wrongdoing, and insists the election was fair and transparent.

+"We will do everything to ensure that all votes are effectively accounted for and respected," Costa Junior said.

-The party, led by Adalberto Costa Junior, has yet to comment on the court case but a source familiar with the matter confirmed to Reuters that it was filed on Thursday afternoon.
+A source familiar with the matter confirmed to Reuters that the court case was filed on Thursday afternoon.

 The court has 72 hours to inform all interested parties, and another 72 hours to rule on the issue.
 Analysts say the ruling party controls the court, which is led by a former MPLA member, but the government says it exercises its powers independently.